SSD Controller Architecture

 Marvell 88SS1074: Terminal Diagnostic Mode & VanGogh Recovery

-The Marvell 88SS1074 is a multi-core ARM controller recovered through PC-3000 SSD's VanGogh family utility.
+The Marvell 88SS1074 is a dual-core ARMv5 controller recovered through PC-3000 SSD's VanGogh family utility.
 Direct terminal access at 1.8V is required for diagnostic communication.
 Older Marvell controllers used 3.3V terminal voltage; applying 3.3V to an 88SS1074 destroys the chip.
 Correct identification of the controller generation before connecting the terminal adapter is a non-negotiable first step.

 Sandbox Firmware Model

 Marvell sells the 88SS1074 as a platform.
 OEMs write custom firmware on top of it.
-The Crucial MX300 firmware has a completely different FTL structure, module layout, & encryption implementation than the Kingston UV400, even though both run on identical silicon.
-The WD Blue G1 differs from both.
-PC-3000 SSD's VanGogh utility maintains separate loader profiles for each OEM variant.
+The SanDisk Ultra II firmware has a completely different FTL structure, module layout, & encryption implementation than the WD Blue G1, even though both run on identical silicon.
+PC-3000 SSD's VanGogh utility maintains separate loader profiles for each supported OEM variant (currently WD and SanDisk).
+Other 88SS1074 drives (Crucial MX300, Kingston UV400) use custom firmware that VanGogh does not cover, requiring alternative recovery methods.

 Selecting the wrong OEM profile during recovery corrupts the FTL reconstruction & can render the data permanently unrecoverable.
 The recovery engineer identifies the specific OEM firmware by reading the PCB markings & the firmware module header through the terminal interface before starting extraction.